edmundedgar/did-plc-p2p-guard-rails/README.md

 Other parts of Atproto support two address standards, DID:Web and DID:PLC.
 DID:Web is unsuitable because we need to maintain a history of updates which cannot be tampered with even by the timestamper themselves.
 Using DID:PLC would add a degree of recursiveness to the system which makes it confusing to analyse.

 Timestamper key rotations are expected be unusual so the drawbacks of a public blockchain (cost per transaction, slow confirmation speed) should not be disqualifying.
 We propose DID:ETHR because it already exists as a well-specified standard (albeit not a widely-adopted one).
 Using a simpler bespoke standard instead would also be viable.
 Another option would be to use DID:PLC, but with the additional restriction that the `timestamperDid` of a timestamper must be null so all updates to it would have to follow the "forced update" path.

+### Would it make more sense to limited forced updates to timestamper selection?

+Our design provides two paths for all DID updates, the standard timestamper path and the blockchain "forced update" path.
+An alternative would be to separate these and use the blockchain only to change your timestamper.
+This would have equivalent censorship-proofing properties, because you could always route around an uncooperative timestamper.
+Timestamper updates could be more compact, reducing gas usage.
+The downside is that if timestamper changes are still allowed via the non-blockchain route, clients now have to manage two different types of message which is more complex.
+Alternatively, if we stipulate that timestamper changes can only be done on the blockchain, users will have to spend gas doing something that could otherwise have been done for free by a cooperative timestamper.